1 – Spoken French Versus Classroom French Pronunciation

 - written French,

-- traditional French like it’s taught in schools or spoken by most politicians or intellectuals
+- traditional French like it’s taught in textbooks, most French methods or spoken by most politicians or intellectuals, TV newscasters etc…

-These differences affect the Pronunciation of the French Language, its vocabulary and even its grammar and sentence structure.
+These differences affect French Pronunciation its vocabulary and even its grammar and sentence structure.

 2 – Spoken French Versus Inner City French